These Cheesecake Cookies are so creamy and tender. It’s a delicious cookie that’s not too sweet but totally addictive!

 When making these cookies, you want to be sure and follow the directions exactly.
 I’ve also updated those instructions to hopefully make them more clear.

 Tip #1 – Flavor/Sweetness.
 I personally felt that once the cookies were dipped in chocolate they were sweet enough.
 I’m assuming that people who didn’t think they were sweet enough were skipping this step.
 Plain cheesecake isn’t always super sweet, and I liked the cookies the way they were.
-However to sweeten them up, I added a quarter cup more sugar.
+However to sweeten them up, I added a quarter cup more sugar to the recipe below.
 They still came out great and had a nice, subtle sweetness that was amplified by the powdered sugar I sprinkled on top.
 I also cut the vanilla in half, but you could leave it out altogether if you want more of a cream-cheesey flavor.
 The vanilla just kind of smooths out the flavor profile.

 If you really want more of a tart/tangy flavor, one reader suggested adding lemon juice.
 Great idea!
 I’d say if you want to try this method, replace the vanilla with 1-2 teaspoons of lemon juice.